Plant Tissue Nutrient Sampling For Small Fruit and Tree Fruit in Arkansas

 be used every 1-2 years to monitor crop nutritional status and improve fertilizer

 use efficiency to help you waste less money on fertilizer and improve crop yield potential.

-Plant tissue nutrient sampling or foliar nutrient sampling is an easy way to test to see what nutrients are stored in the leaves of the plants.
-Basically leaves are taken from the plant sent to a lab for chemical analysis and results are returned on the amounts of major nutrients (i.e. Nitrogen, potassium, phosphorus, calcium, etc.) that are held in the leaves.
+Plant tissue nutrient sampling or foliar nutrient sampling is an easy way to test to see what nutrients are stored in the leaves or stems of the plants.
+Basically leaves or stems( petioles) are taken from the plant sent to a lab for chemical analysis and results are returned on the amounts of major nutrients (i.e. Nitrogen, potassium, phosphorus, calcium, etc.) that are held in the leaves.
 Research has established that certain levels of nutrients must be held in the leaves of a plant at a certain stage of its lifecycle in order for the crop to maximize its yield potential.
 The optimum levels and the time when the plant tissue nutrient sample should be taken (after bloom, during fruit sizing, after harvest, etc.) vary by crop.

 These established critical ranges for nutrients of different crops at a specific stage in the crop’s yearly lifecycle is a key part of using this research to fine tune your fertilizer application rates.

 Plant tissue nutrient levels naturally fluctuate greatly both up and down through